Team2530/InCANceivable/ChuteManager_3/README.md

 ## Changing the display mode with an external device

 See [this Java subsystem](https://github.com/Team2530/RobotCode2022/blob/38934b8de467ff60d1c1c704b48769e4b2c3c15e/src/main/java/frc/robot/subsystems/FeedbackPanel.java) for an example.
 "Boot" refers to the splash image.
 "Status" displays the status board.
-"Climb" is unused.
+"Climb" is unimplemented in ChuteManager and therefore undefined behavior.